Whooping Cough

 What is whooping cough?

-Whooping cough1, or pertussis, is a highly contagious respiratory tract infection.
-This infection is caused by bacteria known as Bordetella pertussis and causes uncontrollable, violent coughing.
+Whooping cough[1], or pertussis, is a highly contagious respiratory tract infection.
+This infection is caused by bacteria known as Bordetella pertussis_ and causes uncontrollable, violent coughing.

 Whooping Cough Symptoms